HomeBlogQualifying for a Mortgage with Bad Credit

 The short answer is yes if you are applying with a lender whose criteria are out of reach.
 If you do have damaged credit, many A and B lenders will not approve you for mortgage financing.
 Credit plays a very central role in determining mortgage eligibility with these lenders.
 Insufficient salary and excessive debt can also prevent an Ontario homeowner from securing a mortgage loan.

-Also, if you are self-employed, A and B lenders may be reluctant to offer a secured mortgage loan even your property is used as collateral Self -employed income tends to vary month to month and is difficult to prove yearly.
-Banks will prefer those homeowners with an easily demonstrated consistent yearly salary.
+Additionally, if you are self-employed, A and B lenders may be reluctant to offer a secured mortgage loan even if your property is used as collateral.
+Self-employed income tends to vary from month to month and is difficult to prove yearly.
+Banks will prefer homeowners with easily demonstrated consistent yearly salaries.

-Private lenders will offer financing despite poor credit but homeowners must have at least 20% equity in their property to be offered secured mortgage financing.
+Private lenders offer financing despite poor credit, requiring homeowners to have at least 20% equity for secured mortgage options.
 Too little equity may pose a problem.
-Location plays a large role, however, the appraised value and equity can offset any drawbacks to location.
+Location plays a large role.
+However, the appraised value and equity can offset any drawbacks to location.

 Any new debts after you apply for a mortgage loan can disqualify you as well.
 Insufficient income or lack of income can disqualify a homeowner from further mortgage financing.